telerik/ajax-docs/getting-started/first-steps-msi.md

 1. Once the download completes, run the MSI file and follow the instructions.
 On a 32-bit machine and unless you specify otherwise, the wizard will install the Telerik UI for ASP.NET AJAX suite in the `C:\Program Files\Progress\` folder.
 On a 64-bit machine, the default path is `C:\Program Files (x86)\Progress\`.

-  * Prior to R3 2017, the default installation paths are `C:\Program Files\Telerik\` and `C:\Program Files (x86)\Telerik\` respectively.
-  * The latest package that is available for download has all updates/HOTFIXES applied already and you don't need to update it further.
-  * The MSI installation will not overwrite previous Telerik UI for ASP.NET AJAX installations unless the current installation is of the same version.

 ## Step 2: Download the Demos

 1. From the **Resources** section of same page, download the MSI installation for the Telerik UI for ASP.NET AJAX examples.
 Once you install them on your machine, you can launch the live demos in either of the following ways: